 Bus accidents often cause severe injuries and other damages.
-People can become terribly injured or even lose their lives.
+People can become severely injured or even lose their lives.
 This can lead to enormous medical bills, lost income, and other damages.

 At John Foy & Associates, we protect your legal rights after a bus accident.
 For over 20 years, we’ve been helping accident victims file claims for the compensation they deserve.
-To learn more during a FREE, no-risk consultation, call (404) 400-4000 or contact us online.
+You can learn more during a FREE, no-risk consultation.

 Why Many Bus Accidents Happen